 Sculptra allows us to control collagen synthesis to provide natural-looking results.
 While two or three sessions may be necessary to yield the desired outcomes, effects can last for several years.
 In one study, 40 percent of patients reported still feeling pleased with their outcomes three years after treatment.
 This is a notable advantage that explains why so many people choose this injectable over others.

 Speaking of others, you might be wondering if all dermal fillers are the same or even similar.
 The short answer is no, they’re not.
 Many popular fillers, including Juvederm and Restylane, contain hyaluronic acid (HA) as their active ingredient.
 HA is yet another substance the body naturally produces, and it’s found in different areas, like between the joints, to serve different purposes.

 A Note on Hyaluronic Acid

 In the face, HA retains moisture to keep skin hydrated.
 This helps create the plump and dewy look we enjoy in our youth.
-Using this substance as an injectable therefore seems like a smart choice, and it is.
-It’s biocompatible with the body, helps plump and hydrate your skin, and visibly reduces the signs of aging.
+Using this substance as an injectable, therefore, seems like a smart choice, and it is.
+It’s biocompatible with the body, helps plump and hydrates your skin, and visibly reduces the signs of aging.